Skip to main content

 Summer Common Reading - A Letter from Provost Schneider

 Welcome to Knox!
 An exciting new stage of your college journey is about to begin.
 Every year, we select a Common Reading for all incoming students.
 This year, the book is Learning to Disagree by John Inazu.
 Please view this book as an invitation to conversations.
-The reading touches on many themes related to dialogue and invites you to engage your classmates, friends, family, and others in the Knox community in conversation around conversations.
+The reading touches on many themes related to dialogue and invites you to engage your classmates, friends, family, and others in the Knox community in conversation about how we have conversations.
 The book is a gift to you.
-(For those with international addresses, see the instructions below.
-We will hold a paper copy to present to you upon arrival to campus.)
 Please take some time this summer and read it so that you can discuss it with fellow students, faculty, and staff.

 For first-year students, the Summer Common Reading will be part of your first course: First-Year Preceptorial.
 In preparation, your Preceptorial instructor would like you to reflect on Learning to Disagree prior to arriving for New Student Orientation.
 FP is all about engaging new ideas and material.
 Writing is a key way that we engage and think.
 To help you begin to process the book, we are asking you to engage in a reflection.
 We will do more of this in class — this is just your first chance to reflect on what you have read and to start to articulate what you think about it.